Contrast-Security-OSS/docs/content/installation/node/NodeInstall.md

 tags: "NodeJS agent installation"
 -->

+## Prerequisites
+In order to install the Node agent, you must install a C++ compiler toolchain if you do not already have one installed (ex: Clang, GCC, or MSVC).

+You must also install Python for [Node-gyp](https://github.com/nodejs/node-gyp) (Node's build tool) to function.

+Note: the official [node Docker images](https://hub.docker.com/_/node/) come with all of the prerequisites pre installed.

+#### Windows

+To install the necessary compiler toolchain on Windows, run `> npm install -g --production windows-build-tools`.

+### macOS

+MacOS ships with the `clang` compiler suite.
+Type `clang --version` to ensure that you have the compiler installed.
+If clang is **not** already installed, run `$ xcode-select --install` to install it.

+## Linux

+Often, Linux distributions will ship with a C++ compiler toolchain.
+You can verify by typing `c++ --version`.
+If you do not have a C++ compiler installed, install the `g++` package available on most Linux package managers.

 ## Installation

 After downloading from your account, install the agent from your application's root directory as follows: